Boreneoux/Boreneoux/README.md

 ### Hi there 👋 I'm Ichlasul Fikri

-A Software Engineering Student who loves to create and share projects about web!
+A Software Engineering Student who loves to create and share projects about web or mobile!
 I've enjoyed JavaScript and make it the main language in creating a project.

 I'm currently active student in Esa Unggul University majoring Informatics Engineering, Anyway! you can call me Ichlas.

 - 🔭 I’m currently Studying <a href="https://www.esaunggul.ac.id/">@Esa Unggul University</a> Majoring Informatics Engineering
-- 🌱 I’m currently taking MSIB Program Bangkit 2023 Mobile Development Path!
+- 🌱 I’m a graduate from Bangkit 2023 Batch 1 Mobile Development Path!
 - 📫 How to reach me: ichlasul.ap@gmail.com or <a href="https://www.linkedin.com/in/ichlasulfikri/">LinkedIn</a>
 - ⚡ Fun fact: I was a <a href="https://www.youtube.com/channel/UCol-nYLcvK4KayX5ku6Ruqw">Minecraft Youtuber</a> (lol)